Africa orientale, Somalia, fazioni, Usa Nyt 06-06-06

 It also fired the four Mogadishu warlords who

-held cabinet positions in the transitional government
+held cabinet positions in the transitional government but had flouted

 calls by their colleagues to stop the fighting.